-- 3.6.4.1.
-That within the City of Vaughan, a One Zone approach to flood plain management, based on the regulatory flood, will be implemented, in accordance with Provincial standards and policies except where the Province has designated and approved a Special Policy Area. - 3.6.4.2.
+- 3.6.5.1.3.6.4.1.
+That within the City of Vaughan, a One Zone approach to flood plain management, based on the regulatory flood, will be implemented, in accordance with Provincial standards and policies except where the Province has designated and approved a Special Policy Area. - 3.6.5.2.3.6.4.2.
 The limits of the flood plain will be determined in accordance with Provincial standards, to the satisfaction of the Toronto and Region Conservation Authority.
-Where flood plain limits are required and not available, or where existing flood plain information is outdated, the City may require the regulatory flood plain to be mapped by a qualified professional, at the expense of the proponent, to the satisfaction of the City and the Toronto and Region Conservation Authority. - 3.6.4.3.
-That development within the flood plains is regulated in accordance with Provincial floodplain management policies and the regulations of the Toronto and Region Conservation Authority and that: - a. new development below the top-of-bank of valley and stream corridors, which are included in Core Features on Schedule 2, is prohibited; and - b. applications for development and/or site alteration in Built-Up Valley Lands as shown on Schedule 2 shall also conform to policy 3.2.3.16 and policy 3.2.3.17. - 3.6.4.4.
-That any development, redevelopment or land use change that would result in intensification within flood vulnerable areas will not be permitted until such time as it has been demonstrated through an appropriate comprehensive study that the flood risk has been reduced through flood remediation, flood proofing, flood warning and emergency response measures, to the satisfaction of the City and the Toronto and Region Conservation Authority. - 3.6.4.5.
+This will occur prior to any affected development applications being submitted.
+Where flood plain limits are required and not available, or where existing flood plain information is outdated, the City may require the regulatory flood plain to be mapped by a qualified professional, at the expense of the proponent, to the satisfaction of the City and the Toronto and Region Conservation Authority.

+- 3.6.5.3.3.6.4.3.
+That development within the flood plains is regulated in accordance with Provincial floodplain management policies and the regulations of the Toronto and Region Conservation Authority and that: - a. new development below the top-of-bank of valley and stream corridors, which are included in Core Features on Schedule 2, is prohibited; and - applications for development and/or site alteration in Built-Up Valley Lands as shown on Schedule 2 shall also conform to policy 3.2.3.16 and policy 3.2.3.17. - 3.6.5.4.3.6.4.4.
+That any development, redevelopment or land use change that would result in intensification within flood vulnerable areas will not be permitted until such time as it has been demonstrated through an appropriate comprehensive study that the flood risk has been reduced through flood remediation, flood proofing, flood warning and emergency response measures, to the satisfaction of the City and the Toronto and Region Conservation Authority. - 3.6.5.5.3.6.4.5.
 To update the City's Emergency Response Plan on a regular basis to reflect best practices for disaster response.

-3.6.5 Special Policy Areas
+3.6.6 3.6.5 Special Policy Areas

-The Provincial Policy Statement generally prohibits development or redevelopment below the Regulatory Flood as determined by the Toronto and Region Conservation Authority.
+The Provincial Policy Statement generally prohibits development or redevelopment below the Regulatory Floodplain as determined by the Toronto and Region Conservation Authority.